theshatterstone/dotfiles/README.md

 # dotfiles
 My dotfiles

 To Configure, replace your .config/ and .bashrc to mine.
-Applications required: Alacritty awesomeWM, Conky, Htop, Nano, Neofetch, Nitrogen, Polybar, rofi, dmenu, thunar, tint2
+Applications required:

+Arch:
+sudo pacman -S Alacritty awesome Conky Htop Nano Neofetch Nitrogen rofi dmenu thunar

 If you have custom configurations in your .config folder, move the subdirectiories in my .config to your own.
 If I have any configurations that conflict with yours, move your directories to a temporary location to try out my setup.